lucasrijllart/word-of-the-day-bot/writeup.md

 ## Random words and definitions

 The story beings around the https://rapidapi.com website.
-RapidAPI provides an easy way to authenticate with any API from their website.
-They provide you with a token that is valid on all the APIs you want to use from their site.
+RapidAPI provides an easy way to authenticate with many different APIs: they provide you with a token that is valid on all the APIs you want to use from their site.
 The requirements for this step were simple, I needed to receive a random word and its definitions upon request.
 The message format did not matter as long as I could easily